Jatropha podagrica

-Jatropha podagrica is a succulent plant in the family Euphorbiaceae.
-It is native to the tropical Americas but is grown as an ornamental plant in many parts of the world due to its unusual appearance.
-Common names include Gout Plant, Gout Stalk, Guatemalan Rhubarb, Coral Plant, Buddha Belly Plant, Purging-Nut, Physic Nut, Goutystalk Nettlespurge, Australian Bottle Plant, and Tartogo.
+Jatropha podagrica is a species of flowering, caudiciform succulent plant in the spurge family, Euphorbiaceae, aligning it closely with related genera such as Croton, Euphorbia and Ricinus (castor bean), among others.
+It is native to the neotropics of Central America and southern Mexico, but is grown as an ornamental plant in many parts of the world due to its unusual appearance and mature caudex development.
+Common names for the species include gout-plant, gout-stalk, Guatemalan rhubarb, coral-plant, Buddha-belly plant, purging-nut, physic-nut, goutystalk nettlespurge, Australian bottleplant (a geographical misnomer) and tartogo.

 Description

 J. podagrica is a caudiciform perennial herb growing up to 1 metre (3 feet) tall.
 The grey-green, knobby, swollen caudex has a bottle-like appearance, giving rise to some of the common names.
 Leaves are held on long fleshy yet stout petioles which emerge from the tip of the stem and radiate in all directions.
 Leaves are peltate and 3 or 5 lobed.
 Dense clusters of small, orange-red, flowers are held above the leaves on long slim peduncles.
 The clusters carry both male and female flowers and flowering continues for most of the year.
-Fruit are green capsules at first, becoming blackish-brown at maturity, when they explode and scatter their seeds up to 4 metres (13 feet) away.
+Fruit are green capsules at first, becoming blackish-brown at maturity when they burst and scatter the seeds up to 4 metres (13 feet) away.

 When cut, the plant exudes a copious sticky sap which may cause dermatitis on contact.